nayanbamnote/Exacto/Markdowns/report.md

 - **Z-Index Conflicts**: During resize operations, z-index management may cause elements to appear incorrectly stacked.

 ### 2. Drag-and-Drop Glitches
-- **Positioning Accuracy**: Elements don't always land at the expected coordinates after drag operations.
 - **Event Propagation Issues**: The current implementation may have issues with event propagation when dragging nested elements.
 - **Canvas Boundary Handling**: Elements can be dragged outside the canvas boundaries in certain scenarios.
 - **Parent-Child Relationship Handling**: Dragging operations involving parent-child relationships have inconsistent behavior.

-### 3. State Management
-- **Element Context Complexity**: The ElementContext.tsx file handles many operations and may benefit from being split into smaller, more focused contexts.
-- **Incomplete Update Cycles**: Some state updates may not properly trigger re-renders or may cause unexpected cascading effects.

 ## Technical Recommendations

 ### 1. Library Changes
 - **Replace react-resizable**: Consider replacing react-resizable with react-resizable-panels , which provide more robust resizing and dragging in a single package.
-- **Alternative to react-dnd**: Consider @dnd-kit/core and @dnd-kit/sortable which provide more modern and performant drag-and-drop capabilities with better support for complex interactions.

 ### 2. Architecture Improvements
-- **State Management**: Implement a more robust state management solution like Zustand or Jotai, which can provide more granular control over state updates.
 - **Component Refactoring**: Break down the Element.tsx component into smaller, more focused components.
 - **Coordinate System Refactoring**: Implement a consistent coordinate system that correctly handles transformations, rotations, and nested elements.